RshnFR/myLM/README.md

-# myBPE
+# myLM
-Implementation of Byte Pair Encoding
+Implementation of an Language Model.

+## 1.myBPE
+Implementation of a tokenizer using de byte pair encoding method